 DDR3 delivers increased system bandwidth and improved performance.
+It offers peak data transfer rate of up to 16Gb/s bandwidth.
 The advantages of DDR3 are its higher bandwidth and its increase in performance at a lower power than DDR2.

 Graphics